Informfully/Documentation/docs/source/compass.rst

 Processing Recommendations
 ==========================

-This page presents an introduction of how Informfully manages recommendations and how you can connect your external recommender system to the front end.
+This page presents an introduction to how Informfully manages recommendations and how you can connect your external recommender system to the front end.
 The dababase used for Informfully is MongoDB.
 In this overview, we will use `MongoDB Compass <https://www.mongodb.com/products/tools/compass>`_ a free GUI to explore the database and its collections.
 MongoDB Compass allows you to query the back end.